Skip to Content

 A headshot of me

-Looking back, there were always books nearby and I picked them up out of curiosity more than anything.
-While my passion may have receded somewhat during my school years, I did still read most of the textbooks back to front and devoured as much information as possible.
+Looking back, there were always books nearby, and I picked them up out of curiosity more than anything.
+While my passion may have receded somewhat during my school years, I still read most of the textbooks back to front and devoured as much information as possible.

-I wasn’t as voracious a reader when I was at university to my detriment but I found it was travelling that reignited my love for reading again.
-If you’ve spent a long time backpacking, then you’ll know you have a lot of time to yourself.
+I wasn’t as voracious a reader when I was at university, to my detriment, but I found it was travelling that reignited my love for reading again.
+If you’ve spent a long time backpacking, you’ll know you have a lot of time to yourself.
 You’re not always out and about doing stuff.

 my bookcase, with three shelves of books on it